 SASE architecture

-SASE architecture is a new chapter in cybersecurity cloud services, solving problems that previous methods aren’t capable of tackling.
-It’s a unified method to treat all risk channels with the same attention providing a holistic overview of the network’s health.
+SASE architecture is a new chapter in cybersecurity cloud services, solving problems that previous methods can’t tackle.
+It’s a unified method that treats all risk channels with the same attention, providing a holistic overview of the network’s health.

 The sum of SASE’s parts consists of cloud-native security components, Zero Trust applied principles, and network service groundworks.
 Let’s look at each of these networking and security capabilities encompassing SASE.